jooby-project/jooby/md/doc/maven-plugin/maven.md

 Changes on templates and/or static files (*.html, *.js, *.css) wont restart the application, because they are not compiled/cached it while running on ```application.env = dev```.

-Is it worth to mention that dynamic reload of classes is done via {{jboss-modules}}.
+It's worth to mention that dynamic reload of classes is done via {{jboss-modules}}.

 ## options